Gouwon/Blackjack_team/README.md

 4. Poping two cards and distributing to each object
 5. Hit or Stay?
 6. Checking whether dealer's score is under 17
-7. Both of scores are checked whether they are greater than or equal to 21
+7. Determine whether both of scores are greater than or equal to 21
 8. Hit or Stay?
 9. Closing game